Julia-Tempering/Pigeons.jl/docs/src/index.md

 The most general way to invoke Pigeons is by specifying two ingredients: a sequence of distributions, ``\pi_1, \pi_2, \dots, \pi_N``, and for each ``\pi_i``, a ``\pi_i``-invariant Markov transition kernel.
+Typically, $\pi_1$ is a distribution from which we can sample i.i.d. (e.g. the prior, or a variational approximation), while the last distribution coincides with the distribution of interest,
+$\pi_N = \pi$.
-The sequence of distributions is specified using the informal interface [`log_potentials`](@ref).
+This sequence of distributions is specified using the informal interface [`log_potentials`](@ref).

 !!! warning "TODO"

-    Add instructions for Markov transition kernels.
+    Add instructions for Markov transition kernels, and example code.